The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The set-up

 \subsection{No arbitrage conditions}

-In \cite{delbaenmain} and \cite{delbaenunbounded}, Delbaen and Schachermayer considered the no arbitrage paradigm known as No Free Lunch with Vanishing Risk (NFLVR) and proved the Fundamental Theorem of Asset Pricing (FTAP) under this framework.
+In \cite{delbaenmain} and \cite{delbaenunbounded}, Delbaen and Schachermayer considered the no arbitrage paradigm known as no free lunch with vanishing risk (NFLVR) and proved the fundamental theorem of asset pricing (FTAP) under this framework.
 Below we will redefine the (NFLVR) condition in our context.

-Define the following cones in $L^0(P)$,
+Define the following cones in $L^0(P)$:

 The cone $\mathcal{K}$ corresponds to the cone of random variables that can be obtained as payoffs of admissible strategies with zero initial endowment.
-The cone $\mathcal{C}$ is the cone of random variables that are $P$- almost surely bounded and are dominated from above by an element of $\mathcal{K}$.
+The cone $\mathcal{C}$ is the cone of random variables that are $P$-almost surely bounded and are dominated from above by an element of $\mathcal{K}$.
 These sets of random variables are cones and not subspaces of $L^0(P)$ due to conditions (iii) and (iv) in Definition \ref{admissiblestrategies}.
-We define in our market the following ``no arbitrage" type conditions. \begin{defi} We say that the market satisfies the condition of \textbf{no arbitrage (NA)} if
+We define in our market the following ``no arbitrage'' type conditions. \begin{defi} We say that the financial market satisfies the condition of \textit{no arbitrage under short sales prohibition} (\textit{NA-S}) if

+\end{defi} In order to prove the (FTAP), the condition of (NA-S) has to be modified.